smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 |           4 | Director       |           2 | Vice President |
 |           5 | Director       |           3 | Vice President |

-It is worth mentioning that because the Managers and Emnployees table is a heirarchial relationshipt, the problem lends itself to using a self-referencing common table expression (CTE) to determine the level of depth each employee has from the highest tier.
+It is worth mentioning that because the Managers and Emnployees table is a hierarchical relationship, the problem lends itself to using a self-referencing common table expression (CTE) to determine the level of depth each employee has from the highest tier.

 In the below example, the common table expression cte_Recursion references itself in the UNION ALL statement.